-In this autobiographical fantasy, Alejandro Jodorowsky's surreal consciousness unfolds as he confronts the characters who shaped his youth.
-Shot in his birthplace of Tocopilla, this radiant and visceral film blends myth, poetry, and personal history to explore Jodorowsky's philosophy that reality is a dance created by our imagination.
+This autobiographical fantasy explores Alejandro Jodorowsky's surreal journey as he revisits the key figures and events of his childhood.
+Filmed in his hometown of Tocopilla, the film blends myth, poetry, and personal history into a vibrant and visceral experience.
+It delves into Jodorowsky's philosophy that reality is a dance shaped by our imagination, offering a unique exploration of memory and perception.

 Does The Dance of Reality have end credit scenes?